 On each of these pages, you'll see the path at the top of the page, as shown below.

-In the screenshot above, you can see the path you should use on the Google Cloud Platform,
+In the screenshot above, you can see the selected path for the AWS US deployment of the Platform,

 Once you've located the path, paste it into the Enter request URL box on Postman, as shown below.
 For this tutorial, we'll be making a request for projects.
 Specifically, to get a list of all projects of which you are a member.